DouglasGray/xsk-rs/README.md

 ### Usage

 The below example sends a packet from one interface to another.
-It uses a shared UMEM for brevity.

 ```rust
 use std::{convert::TryInto, io::Write, str};